 This private university provides students with a Christian liberal arts education.
-Students are encouraged to explore their creativity through workshops and classes that explore all types of fashion.
+Students in the apparel design program are encouraged to explore their creativity through workshops and classes that explore all types of fashion.
 The school also hosts networking events for students to meet with fashion professionals.
 There's a student-run campus club called Fashion Group that organizes clothing drives and awareness campaigns.

-In total, students need to earn 72 credits for this degree.
-Within the program, students take 31 credits worth of classes that strictly focus on apparel design and cover concepts like fashion illustration.
+In total, students need to earn a minimum of 77 credits for this degree.
+Within the program, students take 28 credits worth of classes that strictly focus on apparel design and cover concepts like fashion illustration.
 In addition, students learn about the fashion industry and the history of costumes.
 There's an opportunity to gain professional experience through an internship.
 Students who want to learn about sewing can choose between numerous classes that cover the clothing construction process and the sewing equipment needed as part of apparel design.

 Minor in Clothing and Textiles

 The minor in clothing and textiles is for students who want to gain a strong overview of the field while majoring in another discipline.
 There are six core classes in topics like basic clothing construction and pattern design, as well as a choice of electives in subjects such as fashion illustration and retail merchandising.